 We see opportunities in this sector, where medical innovation and biomedical technologies are causing a complete reset of how and what services and treatments are provided, particularly in areas such as preventative medicines and inflammatory diseases.

 A hallmark of inflammation is the accumulation of white blood cells (leukocytes) that neutralise infectious agents and facilitate repair of tissues.
 The movement of these white blood cells to the site of injury or infection is controlled by small proteins called chemokines that bind and signal through specialised receptors called chemokine receptors.
 A number of inflammatory diseases (including inflammatory lung disease and arthritis) are characterised by dysregulation of this system and molecules that bind to chemokines are recognised as an attractive therapeutic approach.

+AOTEAROA NZ.
 Medical Kiwi is helping to change the way the world delivers health outcomes, bringing their medicinal cannabis and natural wellness products to the global market.
 The alignment between Medical Kiwi and Hardie Health’s vision meant an easy decision to combine the two companies.
 Medical Kiwi will continue the Hardie Health work on the local plant species with known traditional medicinal qualities.
 Our novel compound, Balaenone, from one of these plants currently has patent applications pending in 8 countries.